-The hype surrounding the lightening properties of glutathione has resulted in physicians frequently referring to it and administering it as a “wonder” drug for treatments of hyperpigmentation.
+The hype surrounding glutathione’s lightening properties has resulted in physicians frequently referring to it and administering it as a “wonder” drug for treatments of hyperpigmentation.

 But how does glutathione work?
 And what are some of the glutathione benefits for the skin?